Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 For the hardware/software rasterizer split, decide based on e.g. projected size of the meshlet bounding sphere.
 Both rasterizers write to the visibility buffer using 64-bit atomic operations (`depth << 32 | clusterId`).
 However, UE5 has shader graphs, which leads to 2 immediate problems:

 1. Some materials need special code to decide if/how they write to the visibility buffer.
-E.g. alpha masks, two-sided materials, vertex animations, etc.
+Think e.g. alpha masks, two-sided materials, vertex animations, etc.
 2. You have a visibility buffer and the referenced triangles are shaded using shader graphs.
 How do you swap between materials?

 In UE 5.0, the first problem was not addressed.
 Objects with special materials were rendered without Nanite.
 We will see the solution in the <CrossPostLink paragraph="Programmable Raster in UE 5.1 (2022)">"Programmable Raster" section</CrossPostLink>.

-UE's team solved problem 2 by rendering many fullscreen triangles, one for each material.
-Each draw finds all the pixels that use its material and does the shading only for them.
+Nanite's team solved problem 2 by rendering many fullscreen triangles, one for each material.
+Each draw has to find all the pixels that use its material.
 As draw commands are added from the CPU, some commands do nothing.
-E.g. the renderer does a draw with material id for a chair.
+E.g. the renderer does a draw with `materialId` for a chair.
 But, after GPU culling, there are no pixels with this material.
 What if you did a pipeline state object (PSO) or descriptor change for nothing?

 Known optimization writes `materialId` to `SV_Depth`.
-The fullscreen triangle can test `depth_equals` to reject pixels with early depth-stencil test.
+The fullscreen triangle can test `DEPTH_EQUALS` to reject pixels with the early depth-stencil test.
 This approach was [used in Eidos Montreal's Dawn Engine](https://www.eidosmontreal.com/news/deferred-next-gen-culling-and-rendering-for-dawn-engine/):

 > "In an initial geometry pass, all mesh instances, that pass the GPU culling stage, are rendered indirectly and their vertex attributes are written, compressed, into a set of geometry buffers.
 No material specific operations and texture fetches are done (except for alpha-testing and certain kinds of GPU hardware tessellation techniques).
 A subsequent full screen pass transfers a material ID from the geometry buffers into a 16-bits depth buffer.
 Finally, in the shading pass for each material, a screen space rectangle is rendered that encloses the boundaries of all visible meshes.
 The depth of the rectangle vertices is set to a value that corresponds to the currently processed material ID and early depth-stencil testing is used to reject pixels from other materials."